-Grade 7 Math Adv Unit 6: Real Numbers Projected Time Semester 1 Allotment: 16 Days Sta ndards/Learning Goals: Content Limits , Assessment Types, Calculator irrational.
-Understand info expansion; for rational nur numbers that are not rational are called rmally that every number has a decimal nbers show that the decimal expansion nvert a decimal expansion which repeats number.
-Only rational rexpansions up Calculator: NO Editing Task Cl Equation Editor Hot Text Matching Item Multiple Choic Multiselect or n ce compare the size of irratio a number line diagram, and $\pi^2$ ).
-For example, by trunc al approximations of irrational numbers to nal numbers, locate them approximately on d estimate the value of expressions (e.g., ating the decimal expansion of $\sqrt{2}$ is ween 1.4 and 1.5, and explain how to pproximations. ers excluding e. ressions should only use one or ipply the properties of integer exponents to rical expressions.
-For example, $3^2 \times 3^{-5} =$ Exponents mu Bases must be Variables may Calculator: NO Equation Edito GRID Matching Item Multiple Choic Multiselect whole numbers not be used. solutions to equations of to positive rational number. root and cube root symbols to represent the form $x^2 = p$ and $x^3 = p$ , where $p$ is a Evaluate square roots of small perfect small perfect cubes.
-Know that $\sqrt{2}$ is represent solu Radicands mar Radicands mar Calculator: NEUTRA Equation Edito Matching Item Multiple Choic Multiselect or 1 times an integer power of quantities, and to express other.
-For example, estimatimes 10 and the populat determine that the world poscientific notation, including scientific notation are used of appropriate size for mean quantities (e.g., use millimes). rs expressed in the form of a single digit 10 to estimate very large or very small how many times as much one is than the ste the population of the United States as 3 ion of the world as 7 times 10°, and copulation is more than 20 times larger.
-The erations with numbers expressed in the problems where both decimal and decimal and decimal and decimal states of very large or very small eters per year for seafloor spreading).
+Semester 1 Unit 6: Real Numbers 8 days: 11/20-12/8 Thanksgiving Break 11/21 - 11/29 Standards/Learning Goals: MAFS.8.NS.1.1 Know that numbers that are not rational are called irrational.
+Understand informally that every number has a decimal expansion; for rational numbers show that the decimal expansion repeats eventually, and convert a decimal expansion which repeats eventually into a rational number.
+MAFS.8.NS.1.2 Use rational approximations of irrational numbers to compare the size of irrational numbers, locate them approximately on a number line diagram, and estimate the value of expressions (e.g., π^2).
+For example, by truncating the decimal expansion of $\sqrt{2}$ is between 1 and 2, then between 1.4 and 1.5, and explain how to continue on to get better approximations.
+Content Limits, Assessment Types, Calculator All irrational numbers may be used, excluding e.
+Only rational numbers with repeating decimal expansions up to thousandths may be used.
+Calculator: NO Context: NO CONTEXT All irrational numbers may be used, excluding e.
+Irrational expressions should only use one operation.
+Calculator: NO Context: NO CONTEXT to generate equivalent nu $3^2 \times 3^{-5} = 3^{-3} = 1/3^2 =$ Exponents must be integers.
+Bases must be whole numbers Variables may not be used.
+Calculator: NO Context: NO CONTEXT solutions to equations of to positive rational number. root and cube root symbols to represent he form $x^2 = p$ and $x^3 = p$, where p is a Evaluate square roots of small perfect small perfect cubes.
+Know that $\sqrt{2}$ is Square roots and cube roots may be used to represent solutions to equations.
+Radicands may not include variables.
+Calculator: NEUTRAL Context: ALLOWABLE times an integer power of quantities, and to express other.
+For example, estimations 10 8 and the populations ers expressed in the form of a single digit 10 to estimate very large or very small how many times as much one is than the ate the population of the United States as ation of the world as 7 times 10 9 , and population is more than 20 times larger.
+N/A Calculator: NO Context: ALLOWABLE MAFS.8.EE.1.4 Perform of scientific notation, includi scientific notation are use of appropriate size for me quantities (e.g., use millim perations with numbers expressed in an operations with numbers expressed in an operation and choose units as urements of very large or very small eters per year for seafloor spreading).
 In that has been generated by technology.
-N/A Calculator: NO Editing Task Cl Equation Edito Hot Text Multiple Choic Open Respons N/A Calculator: NO Editing Task Cl Equation Edito Hot Text Matching Item Multiple Choic Open Respons ce se see image on page 71 of the Common Core Mathematics Companion
+N/A Calculator: NO Context: ALLOWABLE